Mansukh Mandavia new Health Minister, Ashwini Vaishnaw gets Railways, Civil Aviation goes to Scindia | Politics

 - India

-Manuskh Mandavia was made the new Health Minister and bureaucrat-turned-politician Ashwini Vaishnaw the new Railway Minister, while Jyotiraditya Scindia got the Civil Aviation Ministry as Prime Minister Narendra Modi effected a major overhaul of the Union cabinet on Wednesday.
+Manuskh Mandavia was Wednesday given the charge of the crucial Health Ministry after Harsh Vardhan resigned while Jyotiraditya Scindia got the Civil Aviation Ministry as Prime Minister Narendra Modi effected a major overhaul of the Union cabinet.
+As many as 12 ministers resigned from the Modi cabinet, including Ravi Shankar Prasad and Prakash Javadekar, while 43 new ministers were sworn-in.
+After the exercise, the Central government has 30 Cabinet ministers, two Ministers of State with independent charge and 45 MoSes.

+The newly-created Ministry of Cooperation will be under the additional charge of Union Home Minister Amit Shah.
+The new ministry is being created for realising the vision of 'sahkar se samriddhi' (prosperity through cooperation).

+This ministry is aimed at providing a separate administrative, legal and policy framework for strengthening the cooperative movement in the country.
+It will work to streamline processes for 'ease of doing business' for cooperatives and enable development of multi-state cooperatives (MSCS).

-Home Minister Amit Shah has got the charge of the newly-created Ministry of Cooperation, a Rashtrapati Bhavan communique said.
-He will have B L Verma as his deputy in the new ministry.
+Shah will have B L Verma as Minister of state in the newly created ministry.

+Bureaucrat-turned-politican Ashwini Vaishnaw, who was elected to Rajya Sabha in 2019 from Odhisa, has been made the new Railway Minister.
+He had served as Deputy Secretary and Private Secretary to the then Prime Minister Atal Bihari Vajpayee.

+After the reshuffle, there are three Ministers of State in Home, External Affairs and Social Justice and Empowerment; and two in Finance, Railways, Tribals, Jal Shakti, Fisheries, Animal Husbandry and Dairying, Agriculture and Farmers Welfare.

 Anurag Singh Thakur, who was earlier MoS Finance, has been elevated to the Cabinet rank and allocated the Ministry of Information and Broadcasting as well as the Ministry of Youth Affairs and Sports.